 - Restart your browser and you should now see the UI.Vision icon at top right:

-If you’re using Firefox, you might need to check / change a couple of configuration settings – one Windows 10 user had issues until these were done.
+If you’re using Firefox and are having trouble getting the auto-pinner to run, you might need to check / change a couple of configuration settings (opens in a new tab).
+One Windows 10 user had issues until these were done.

 That completes the preparation.
 You’re now ready to auto pin your first products!

 Start from the Nifty Promo Control Panel and set up a “pull” to match the Pinterest board you intend the pins to go on.

 In Step 2, open up the Share Individual Products with Speed-Sharers and hit the auto speed-sharer button.
 Don’t forget to set up an appropriate tracking code first.
 Note that the tool will automatically prepend pntrst_ to whatever tracking code you set and will append the date pinned.

 Here’s a short video showing the whole process for 3 pins:

 While it’s running and doing its automated pinning, don’t interact with your browser in any way or you’ll prevent the auto-pinning from working.

 - Start off with a low number of pins until you’re confident in using it.